Work & Career

 Being doggedly determined means that obstacles are not deal-breakers, but mere inconveniences that need to be overcome.
 “There is no hesitation, just action, when it comes to success,” Gonzalez says.
 “Success comes when you have hit your mark, and determination is the road on which you travel to hit that mark.”
 Get ready to troubleshoot with this guide to handling tricky interpersonal situations.

 Believing in your product or goals is important but it’s also wise to stay balanced when it comes to yourself and the world around you.
 “Super-successful people take into account weaknesses or deficits as well as the positives,” Gonzalez says.
 “They understand that despite anything and everything, they can achieve the goals they set for themselves.”
-Find out what successful people do at work every day.

 This is the concept of starting from the outside in.
 “Super successful people take care of those around them—the team, customers, and family come first,” Gonzalez says.
 “Individuals who are successful are often givers.
 They give of themselves to satisfy the needs of others and derive genuine satisfaction from it.”

 The most successful people know that they get a major boost from the people in their life who help them be productive, whether it’s a supportive spouse, a colleague, or a receptionist, says Susan Kuczmarski, EdD, a cultural anthropologist and author of Becoming a Happy Family.
 “These people are as valuable to you as the COO or the CFO.
 Accomplished people know that everyone needs to benefit and participate in the team to be successful.”
-Here’s why showing gratitude is the most important thing you do in the workplace.

 To be a winner, a person must replenish their knowledge and know-how.
 “When people stay curious about the world around them, they will become more creative,” Kuczmarski says.
 “This will help free them for more personal growth too.”